Black Friday Code: DIGEST35

 Oregano oil and other natural antimicrobials are step number three in the Great-in-8 protocol for gut healing that I outline in Healthy Gut, Healthy You.
 They certainly aren’t necessary for everyone with gut imbalances, and the more fundamental steps of diet changes and probiotics should always come first.

-However, a number of my patients, especially those with trickier gut problems, have used antimicrobials, including oil of oregano, with great results.
-For my patient Mona, for example, they proved a game-changer for chronic reflux and IBS, in conjunction with a low FODMAP diet and probiotics.
+However, a number of my clients, especially those with trickier gut problems, have used antimicrobials, including oil of oregano, with great results.
+For my client Mona, for example, they proved a game-changer for chronic reflux and irritable bowel syndrome (IBS) in conjunction with a low FODMAP diet and probiotics.

-Let’s dive into oil of oregano benefits and how you can incorporate oregano into a gut healing plan.
+Let’s dive into the benefits of oil of oregano and how you can incorporate oregano into a gut-healing plan.

-Oil of oregano extract has a long history of use in the human population as an herbal medicine.
+Oil of oregano extract has a long history of use as an herbal medicine.

 Science is only just starting to validate the traditional uses of oregano.
 More research is needed from human clinical trials to fully understand the health benefits of oregano oil.
 However, we already have enough studies to give a good insight into the probable benefits of oregano oil in people.